Undergraduate Research in MCB

 - Complete 2 semesters of MCB 290 for 2 credit hours or more each semester, in the same lab.
 Participation in an MCB sponsored Summer Research Opportunities Program can be substituted for one semester of MCB 290.

 - Register for MCB 492, in their final semester, for 3 credit hours or more.

 - Submit a written thesis, in PDF format according to these guidelines, online by the last day of classes during the semester you will be graduating.
 Note the thesis must be submitted in PDF format.
 No other formats will be accepted.

-- Obtain a letter of support from their Principle Investigator (faculty advisor).
+- Obtain a letter of support from their Principal Investigator (faculty advisor).

 See Graduation with Distinction for further information on deadlines and earning Distinction in MCB.Exploration of Optical Topometry to Study the Epidermal Surface of Arabidopsis thaliana, written by Ryan David Kelsch May 2013.
 Research performed in Dr. Thomas Jacobs' lab, Department of Plant Biology University of Illinois at Urbana-Champaign.
 Thesis awarded High Distinction.

 Coordination of silencing of two cis- linked reported genes using bacterial artificial chromosomes (BACs), written by Jurgis Alvikas May 2013.
 Research performed in Dr. Andrew S. Belmont's lab, Department of Cell and Developmental BIology, Univeristy of Illinois at Urbana-Champaign.
 Thesis awarded Highest Distinction.

 Additional theses from past students are available to view in room 164A Burrill Hall.
 You will need to check them out using your University ID and they cannot leave the advising office.

 For questions regarding Senior Thesis or Graduation with Distinction please call 217-244-6239.